-In connection with this Report, Staff sought comments from several knowledgeable individuals and organizations.
-These stakeholders included: the Attorney General of New Jersey; the Appellate Section of the Attorney General's Office; the Legislative Liaisons at the Office of the Attorney General; the New Jersey Administrative Office of the Courts; the New Jersey State Municipal Prosecutor's Association; each of the twenty-one County Prosecutors; the New Jersey County Prosecutor's Association; the New Jersey Office of the Public Defender; the New Jersey Association of Criminal Defense Lawyers; the leadership of the Criminal Practice Section of the New Jersey State League of Municipalities; the New Jersey Association of Counties; the New Jersey State Association of Chiefs of Police; the New Jersey Police Traffic Officers Association.
+the Appellate Section of the Attorney General's Office; the Legislative Liaisons at the Office of the Attorney General; the New Jersey Administrative Office of the Courts; the New Jersey State Municipal Prosecutor's Association; each of the twenty-one County Prosecutors; the New Jersey County Prosecutor's Association; the New Jersey Office of the Public Defender; the New Jersey Association of Criminal Defense Lawyers; the leadership of the Criminal Practice Section of the New Jersey State Bar Association; several criminal defense attorneys; the New Jersey State League of Municipalities; the New Jersey Association of Counties; the New Jersey State Association of Chiefs of Police; the New Jersey Police Traffic Officers Association.

-The entities that responded expressed support for the recommendations set forth in this Report as indicated below.
+The entities that responded demonstrated an overall support forth the recommendations set forth in this Report.

-Mercer County Prosecutor's Office
+• Mercer County Prosecutor's Office